cdnjay/skhwytxts/README.txt

 http://hotline.gov.sk.ca/atom/en.html

 This script was tested on Ubuntu Server 12.04 and requires a LAMP server setup.
+Take a look at the code for guidance on how to design your database. phpMyAdmin is a great tool for this.
+You can select any entry node in the RSS file with this but SK Highways only guarantees there will ever be 1 entry node per file.